symfony/symfony-docs/service_container/autowiring.rst

     The ``#[Required]`` attribute was introduced in Symfony 5.2.

-Despite property injection has some :ref:`drawbacks <property-injection>`, autowiring with ``#[Required]`` or ``@required`` can also be applied to public typed properties:
+Despite property injection having some :ref:`drawbacks <property-injection>`, autowiring with ``#[Required]`` or ``@required`` can also be applied to public typed properties: